Techtonica/curriculum/bootstrap/bootstrap.md

 3. Navigate to `vegetables-webpage`.
 Open the whole directory with `code .` .

 4. Create a file called `vegetables.html`.
-It should automatically appear in the left sidebar in VS Code as an editable file.
+It should automatically appear in the left sidebar in VSCode as an editable file.

 5. Open [this lab exercise](https://www.teaching-materials.org/bootstrap-hosting-github/exercises/grid/grid_instructions) in a new tab by pressing `<CONTROL>` and clicking on the link.
 A selection box will appear.
 Click on "Open in new tab".